jerayan/TouchPortal_KeyboardMaestro_Plugin/README.md

 This plugin is for MacOS Only.
 [Keyboard Maestro](https://www.keyboardmaestro.com/main/) is a program that can "automate applications or web sites, text or images, simple or complex, on command or scheduled.
 You can automate virtually anything." (pulled from Keyboard Maestro Website).

 This plugin is not created by, nor supported by Keyboard Maestro.
-Any questions/concerns should be directed through the [Github Issues](https://github.com/spdermn02/TouchPortal_KeyboardMaestro_Plugin/issues) or through the #keyboard-maestro channel on the [Official Touch Portal Discord](https://discord.gg/MgxQb8r)
+Any questions/concerns should be directed through the [Github Issues](https://github.com/spdermn02/TouchPortal_KeyboardMaestro_Plugin/issues) or mine [jerayan GitHub Issues](https://github.com/jerayan/TouchPortal_KeyboardMaestro_Plugin/issues) or through the #keyboard-maestro channel on the [Official Touch Portal Discord](https://discord.gg/MgxQb8r)

 ## Requirements